-Alongside the widespread application of mathematics, a new field called “econometrics,” combined economic theory, mathematical model building, and statistical testing of economic predictions, emerged.
+Alongside the widespread application of mathematics, a new field called “econometrics,” which combined economic theory, mathematical model building, and statistical testing of economic predictions, emerged.
 The development of econometrics had a substantial impact on economics as it allowed empirical testing to the ones formulating new theories.

-This is a branch of economics focussed on enhancing fiscal, economic, and social conditions in developing countries.
+This is a branch of economics focused on enhancing fiscal, economic, and social conditions in developing countries.
 One of its earliest models was the linear-stages-of-growth model formulated in the 1960s by W. W. Rostow in The Stages of Growth: A Non-Communist Manifesto, following the work of Marx.
 Development economics also examines a combination of macroeconomic and microeconomic factors determining developing economies’ structure and their domestic and international growth.27

-The Rational expectations theory was first proposed by John F. Muth in his seminal paper, “Rational Expectations and the Theory of Price Movements,” published in 1961 in the journal Econometrica.
+The Rational Expectations theory was first proposed by John F. Muth in his seminal paper, “Rational Expectations and the Theory of Price Movements,” published in 1961 in the journal Econometrica.
 Muth used the term to describe all the economic situations wherein the outcome partially depends on people’s anticipation.28

 One of the central assumptions of the theory states that forecasts are unbiased and that people use all the accessible information for decision-making.
 The other assumptions also indicate that people understand the working of economic ideas and government policies.